alexbevi/alexbevi.github.com/_posts/2026-03-23-reverse-engineering-harvester-with-ghidra-and-codex-part-3-file-formats.markdown

 - Each frame decodes to exactly `width * height` bytes of indexed pixels.
 - The sampled `BLOOD.ABM` starts with 5 frames; its first frame is offset `(4, 0)`, size `38 x 50`, and marked compressed.
-- ABM is central to Harvester's scene graph.
-The same format scales from tiny cursor sprites up to actor and monster visual state banks, which makes it a strong candidate for a blog-post "one format, many subsystems" section.

 > Try it out!
 > ```bash